 The Government’s third taxable grant covered 80% of average monthly trading profits, paid out in a single instalment covering 3 months’ worth of profits, and capped at £7,500.
-Note the closing date for claims of the third SEISS grant was 29 January 2021.
+Note the closing date for claims of the third SEISS grant has now passed (29 January 2021).

 The grant had been increased from the previously announced level of 40% of trading profits to 80% of trading profits, for 1 November 2020 to 31 January 2021.

 In his Budget on 3 March 2021, the Chancellor announced that the SEISS will continue until September with a fourth and fifth grant.

 The fourth and fifth grants took into account submitted 2019-20 tax returns.
 To qualify they must have submitted their 2019-20 tax returns by 2 March 2021 to be eligible for the fourth and fifth grants.
 They must have also traded in the 2020/21 tax year.